 The rooms are generally spacious and luxurious.
 There are different ones to choose from, though: With a total of over 230 rooms, you will find everything from basic solo rooms to larger suites.
 Several rooms at Hotel Odeon are family-sized rooms, so if you are traveling as a family or as a group, it will be highly practical to stay with this hotel.

 The style of the rooms is the modern Nordic minimalistic style.
 There’s a focus on simplicity, while still creating comfort.
 Hotel Odeon is known as the hotel in Odense with the best furniture.
-Beds are super comfortable.
-As you expect, all rooms are equipped with heating and air-condition, so you can comfortably stay here at any time of the year.
+The beds are super comfortable.
+As you expect, all rooms are equipped with heating and air-conditioning, so you can comfortably stay here at any time of the year.

 There’s free Wi-Fi, cleaning services, business facilities, and free breakfast if you make your booking online in advance.
 Expect to pay between 1500 and 2500 DKK per night, depending on the room you select, and depending on the time of the year (summer is most expensive, autumn is cheapest).